 Frequently Asked Questions

-You can’t use a Power of Attorney after death because it expires when the principal dies.
+Yes, power of attorney ends at death.
 At this point, a Last Will and Testament becomes effective.

-When completing the form, you can set the date the Power of Attorney expires.
+Yes, power of attorney expires.
+When completing the form, you can set the date when it expires.
 If an expiration date is not written on the document, the document expires when either:

 - the principal dies

-- the principal becomes incapacitated (unless the POA is durable)
+- the principal becomes incapacitated (unless it’s durable)

-- the agent dies or is declared legally incompetent, and no alternate agent is named in the POA
+- the agent dies or is declared legally incompetent, and no alternate agent is named in the document

-How to Get Power of Attorney for a Parent?
+How Do you Get Power of Attorney for a Parent?

-To get a power of attorney for your parent, you first need to ask them to name you as their agent on a power of attorney form and take the necessary steps to ensure that third parties recognize the document.
+To get a power of attorney for your parent, you must first ask them to name you as their agent on a POA form and take the necessary steps to ensure that third parties recognize the document.

 If your parent is incapacitated and cannot make rational decisions, you can consider pursuing adult guardianship or conservatorship.